madeinoz67/docker-centos7-ansible/README.md

 ## Author

-Prometheus Promtool added in 2017 by Stephen Eaton seaton@dardanup.wa.gov.au Original Image Created in 2016 by [Jeff Geerling](http://jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+Prometheus Promtool and ansible-lint added in 2017 by Stephen Eaton seaton@dardanup.wa.gov.au

+Original Image Created in 2016 by [Jeff Geerling](http://jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).